ExeQutDev/UmrahApp/README.md

 As we're in the initial stages of development, here are the planned core features for the Umrah App:

-- **Pilgrimage Guide:** Detailed step-by-step guides on performing Umrah rituals.
+- **Umrah Guide:** Detailed step-by-step guides on performing Umrah rituals.
 - **Location Services:** Interactive maps and location tracking to navigate through important sites.
 - **Language Support:** Multi-language support to cater to pilgrims from diverse backgrounds.
-- **Useful Shops:** Useful spots for shopping in Madinah and Makkah: malls, groceries, clothing, food, books.
+- **Shopping Guide:** Useful spots for shopping in Madinah and Makkah: malls, groceries, clothing, food, books.

 ## Getting Started